MarkPajak/digital-signage/README.md

  - Optimised for 1080 x 1920 landscape and portrait screens
  - Can have screen-specific settings to manage different venues / branding
  - Timings for each mode can be configured

-SETUP
+ - automatic content refresh to allow for remote control

+#SETUP

  - to see basic use, download the zip and open startme.bat (in windows)
  - use Chrome dev tools>emulator to set screen dimensions to 1080 x 1920 or 1920 x 1080

-ADVANCED
+#ADVANCED

  - set machine specific settings by building your own settings.JSON file
  - use the url parameters to load up the settings

-GOOGLE DRIVE
+#GOOGLE DRIVE

  - change the google_drive_public_dir to your public image directory (router.js)
  - set folders in the directory to match venue and machine name in the url parameters

-EVENTS FEED
+#EVENTS FEED

  - configure the backbone models to connect to an events api (field names must match the source data - these will need updating throughout the app if different)
- -